Last updated: 27 January 2023

 Every year, around one in eight babies in the UK is born prematurely.
-As well as being one of the most stressful experiences a new parent can go through, there can be practical and financial implications when a baby arrives sooner than expected.
+As well as being one of the most stressful experiences a new parent can go through, there can be practical and financial concerns when a baby arrives sooner than expected.

 In support of The Smallest Things campaign, Waltham Forest Council is the first local authority, and one of the first employers, in the UK to provide parents of premature babies with extra leave, at full pay, to help them through this difficult time.